dennisschneider-ml/datasets/README.md

 # judo-datasets

-This is the git repository of the [dennisschneiderml/judo-datasets](https://hub.docker.com/repository/docker/dennisschneiderml/judo-datasets/general) Docker Image.

-It adds a reproducible way to handle datasets.
+This is a plugin to the judo-project, which adds a reproducible way to preprocess datasets.

 ## Why would I want to use judo-datasets?